andrija-djurovic/PDtoolkit/README.md

 After finalization of PD model development, analysts have to perform regular validation of the model performance.
 Model validation is performed at least on yearly basis on so-called application portfolio.
-`PDtoolkit` has set of functions that are useful for model validations and next steps present its usage.
+`PDtoolkit` has set of functions that are useful for model validation and next steps present its usage.
 Before implementation of any of the validation tests, let’s simulate application portfolio.